aigerim444/Aigerim-CMOR-438-Spring-2025/Supervised_Learning/neural_networks/README.md

 - Evaluation metrics including accuracy and a confusion matrix

-The model is trained on the Fashion MNIST dataset available via keras, which includes grayscale images sized 28x28 of 10 clothing categories.
+The model is trained on the Fashion MNIST dataset available via keras, a deeplearning API, and it includes grayscale images sized 28x28 of 10 clothing categories.

 In the end, I achieved the final test accuracy of 85%, and observed the MSE loss drop consistently across training epochs.
 The confusion matrix revealed the model performs well overall, but with confusion between similar classes like T-shirts vs. tops or sneakers vs. ankle boots.